Best AI Email Tools in 2026: What's Actually Worth Using

 What is the best free AI email tool?

 Google’s Gemini integration with Gmail offers the most capable no-cost option for Gmail users.
 It handles drafting, summarization, and smart replies.
-Carly offers accessible pricing for processing scheduling emails to your calendar.
+Carly starts at $25/month and handles scheduling plus email-driven workflows across 70+ integrations.
 For Outlook users, Microsoft Copilot is included with Microsoft 365 subscriptions.

 Can AI write professional emails?